On Fake News And A Pyrrhic Victory For White Heterosexual Men [Opinion]

 “If the whole world used to be our locker room, then we could say what we wanted with complete impunity.
 Now a lot of guys have to watch what they say.
 That’s got to be hard.”

-During a TEDtalk, “Why gender equality is good for everyone — men included,” Michael Kimmel recounted an extraordinary exchange between two women; one was black, the other white.
-According to Kimmel, the white women said that “All women face the same oppression as women.
+During a TED Talk, “Why gender equality is good for everyone — men included,” Michael Kimmel recounted an extraordinary exchange between two women; one was black, the other white.

+According to Kimmel, the white women said, “All women face the same oppression as women.
 All women are similarly situated in patriarchy, and therefore all women have a kind of intuitive solidarity or sisterhood.”

 In response, the black woman said, “I’m not so sure.
 Let me ask you a question.
 When you wake up in the morning, and you look in the mirror, what do you see?”
-So the white woman said, “I see a woman.”

 Then, very poignantly, the black woman said, “You see, that’s the problem for me.
 Because when I wake up in the morning and I look in the mirror, I see a black woman.
 To me, race is visible.
 But to you, race is invisible.
 You don’t see it.”

-The black woman proceeds to make an irrefutable observation of social privilege: “That’s how privilege works.
+The black woman proceeds to make an irrefutable observation of social privilege, saying, “That’s how privilege works.
 Privilege is invisible to those who have it.”

 At this juncture, referring again to the study on White Male Identity, we see valuable insight into the WHM understanding of privilege.